sHedC/python-masterthermconnect/README.md

 ### API Version
 For examples on how to use the API please see `__main__.py` file as an exmaple, it is quite simple to use and retrieve information and is documented inline:

-> :warning: **Do NOT use the API Directly**: There is no control on updating registries using the API and updating the wrong one can break your system.
-The Controller updates are based on what can be changed by the User in the UI or controllers.
+> :warning: **Do NOT use the MasterthermAPI Directly**: There is no control on updating registries using the API and updating the wrong one can break your system.
+The MasterthermController has controls to only allow certain updates that are avialable on the Web UI and Thermostats.

 To import the required modules:
 ```